Skip to main content

 Speaker Ponent

 <p>Bachelor’s degree in Economics and Political Science from the University of Amsterdam (2017) and Master’s in Urban Studies, UAB (2023).
-Specialized in urban political economy, housing, and public policies.</p><p>She has been a project coordinator at the Laboratorio para la Ciudad, the experimental think tank of the Government of Mexico City, and at the public innovation lab Coboi lab.
+Specialized in urban political economy, housing, and public policies.
+She is part of the Urban Research Institute of Barcelona IDRA, where she/he researches housing, inequality, and ecological transition.</p><p>She has been a project coordinator at the Laboratorio para la Ciudad, —the experimental think tank of the Government of Mexico City—, and at the public innovation lab Coboi lab.
 She has experience as an independent consultant on urban public policies.
 She has also designed political advocacy strategies for the protection of land and territory defenders at risk in Mexico (PBI).</p>

 Speaker